In the guide

 If the animals have travelled over 100 km, or have not been in the market for over six hours, then the time spent travelling to the market must be added to the journey from the market to establish the journey time.

-For more information please see the section of the GOV.UK website on welfare regulations for live transport.
+For more information please see the section of the GOV.UK website on animal welfare during transport.

 In this update